paigehai/paigehai.github.io/docs/index.md

 ---

 #### A Work in Progress
-My studies have been highlighted by many key accomplishments, such as my mathematic paper written on the RSA encryption algorithm (SIT192), my machine learning exploration (SIT384), and my forensic plugin tool (SIT282).
+My growth as a student have been highlighted by many key accomplishments, such as my mathematics paper written on the RSA encryption algorithm, my machine learning exploration, and my forensic plugin tool.
 You can find out more about my specific academic achievements in my [academia](academia.md) section.

 I am currently focusing on exploring more practical applications of cybersecurity alongside my studies where I explore different exploits, subsequently writing [reports](blog/index.md) on my findings.